STAT545-UBC-hw-2018-19/hw05-lsloboda/hw05-lsloboda.md

 Also, when manipulating a data set through filters, it is advantageous to create a new variable for the manipulated data in order to refer to it in the future and maintain the integrity of the original data set.

 Next we will create a principled summary of the data based on the quantitative variable *gdpPercap*.
-We want to evaluate the rank of countries in Europe based on gdpPercap.
-We will start by evaluating the data as is, using the structure, a table and a plot:
+We want to evaluate the rank of countries in Europe based on *gdpPercap*.
+We will start by evaluating the data as is, by observing the structure, a table and a plot:

 ``` r
 Europe_gdp <- gapminder %>%